-To be considered for federal aid, including loan and work eligibility, we must receive the results of the 2013-14 FAFSA.
+To be considered for federal aid, including loan and work eligibility, we must receive the results of the previous year's FAFSA.
 The aid sources and amounts could also change as new information becomes available; for example additional awards received, including outside scholarships.
 Follow these steps to apply for scholarships, grants and loans at Baker:

 - Fill out Baker's Application for Admission and Financial Aid, preferably during the fall.